Sednaoui/firenze/README.md

 This repo is a submission to Web3 Jam Hackathon 2021!

-# Firenze, a commisoned art platform for users and artists
+# Firenze, a market for commissioned art using money steam payments

 ## Why We Built This